Get estimate

 • Gives an understanding of product usability and market demand

-Main Reasons to Use an MVP
+Main Reasons to Use an MVP in the Development Process

 An MVP is the fastest and most reliable way to give target audience a solution for its problem.
-42% of projects with an innovative idea fail because of the long development time.
+42% of projects with an innovative product idea fail because of the long development time.
 It happens because they don’t launch an MVP and don’t get a potential client’s feedback.

 If people don’t like the solution, an MVP is a quickest way to know it and save resources.
 In case they are ready to pay for it, an MVP makes it possible to choose the right direction to extend.